ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/readme.md

 The second video touches basics of python, you don't have to watch this if you are familiar with the language.

+### Getting Started

+Check the Nvidia Deep Learning Institute's course **[Getting Started with AI on Jetson Nano](https://courses.nvidia.com/courses/course-v1:DLI+S-RX-02+V2/)**.

+This course introduces a few important concepts.
+These are essential if you need to work with Jetson Nano.
+I am listing these here:
+1. Docker files
+2. Jupyter Lab